CameraQuest Home Shopping Cart Price List Camera Articles I Buy / Wants Repairs Books Adapters.

 Oddly enough an original rear 21mm f/4 Nikkor lens cap with the mounting lugs intact is harder to find than the lens!
 About 99% of them were sheared off with the passage of time.

-This page is written from my own experience with the reference help of Bob Rotoloni's indispensible book "The Complete Nikon Rangefinder System."
+This page is written from my own experience with the reference help of Bob Rotoloni's indispensable must have book "The Complete Nikon Rangefinder System."
 Buy it on Amazon or Ebay.

 Voigtlander Nikon/Contax Rangefinder Related Products